About The Research Center

 - Simulations (using BSIM)

 Simulations create simplified descriptions of reality.
-The simulation system the NFIB Research Foundation employs first calculates a baseline forecast intended to represent the path the economy would take assuming no major changes (“shocks”) occur.
+The simulation system the NFIB Research Center employs first calculates a baseline forecast intended to represent the path the economy would take assuming no major changes (“shocks”) occur.
 It then calculates forecasts for an alternative scenario in which some major change/shock occurs.
 For present purposes, these shocks take the form of public policy change.
 The difference between the forecast for the alternative and baseline scenarios is the impact of the policy change.
 Impacts measure include changes in employment, real output, prices, etc.

-The Business Size Impact Module (BSIM) was developed for the NFIB Research Foundation by Regional Economic Models, Inc. (REMI) of Amherst, MA.
+The Business Size Impact Module (BSIM) was developed for the NFIB Research Center by Regional Economic Models, Inc. (REMI) of Amherst, MA.
 The principal feature distinguishing BSIM from REMI’s multi-region structural economic forecasting and policy analysis model, is its ability to forecast the impact of policy changes on U.S. businesses differentiated by size of firm.
 No other model (of which we are aware) has this capability.
 The REMI model is the leading forecasting and policy analysis model in use and is employed by hundreds of governmental agencies, universities, consulting firms, nonprofits, and others.

 Meet the staff of the Research Center.